 Normally the result of filename generation is sorted by alphabetic order of filename.
-The globbing flags (o) and (O) allow you to sort in normal or reverse order of other things: n is for names, so (on) gives the default behaviour while (On) is reverse order; L, l, m, a and c refer to the same thing as the normal flags with those letters, i.e. file size, number of links, and modification, access and inode change times.
+The globbing flags ( $\circ$ ) and ( $\circ$ ) allow you to sort in normal or reverse order of other things: n is for names, so ( $\circ$ n) gives the default behaviour while ( $\circ$ n) is reverse order; L, 1, m, a and c refer to the same thing as the normal flags with those letters, i.e. file size, number of links, and modification, access and inode change times.
 Finally, d refers to subdirectory depth; this is useful with recursive globbing to show a file tree ordered depth-first (subdirectory contents appear before files in any given directory) or depth-last.